Neolithic long house

-The Neolithic long house was a long, narrow timber dwelling built by the first farmers in Europe beginning at least as early as the period 5000 to 6000 BC.
-They first appeared in central Europe in connection with the early Neolithic cultures such as the Linear Pottery culture or Cucuteni culture.
+The Neolithic long house was a long, narrow timber dwelling built by the Old Europeans in Europe beginning at least as early as 6000 to 5000 BC.
+They first appeared in central Europe in connection with the early Neolithic cultures like the Linear Pottery culture or Cucuteni culture.
 This type of architecture represents the largest free-standing structure in the world in its era.
 Long houses are present across numerous regions and time periods in the archaeological record.